yhpf/Capstone-General_Assembly/README.md

 - Communicat the findings to other data scientists and non-technical individuals.

+## Business case
+In what of the top 10 music countries should a record label release a new artist?<BR />
+Based on the mood of the music and what music that is popular in the countries.

 ## Description and target

+**TARGET / Y**
+Happy, Sad, Neutral comes from the column Valence in the dataframe.
+Originaly commes from the Spotify API.
+The variable goes from 0 to 1.
+It describing the musical positiveness of the track.
+Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
+I need to decide upon what interval levels I will use for happy, neutral and sad (for example 0 <= sad < 0.40, 0.40 <= neutral < 0.60, 0.60 <= happy < 1.0).
+Use mood of a song to get mood of artist and mood of country.

 **Phase 1**
 For this project my goal is to see if happy, neutral or sad songs will be the most popular in a specific country.
 The mood of the song can be decided based on lyrics.(I will start with focusing on one region of the world.)